andybalholm/redwood/README.md

-action (allow, block, or ignore), URL, HTTP method (GET, PUT, etc.), HTTP response status (if an HTTP response was being processed), content type, content-length, whether the content was modified by Redwood, which rules matched (and how many times), the score for each category, and the list of categories that caused the page to be blocked (if it was).
+action (allow, block, or ignore), URL, HTTP method (GET, PUT, etc.), HTTP response status (if an HTTP response was being processed), content type, content-length, whether the content was modified by Redwood, which rules matched (and how many times), the score for each category, the list of categories that caused the page to be blocked (if it was), and the page title (if `log-title` is enabled).
 The content length is meaningful only if a phrase scan was performed.
+The page title is available only if a phrase scan was performed and `log-title` was enabled in the configuration (logging the page title requires parsing the HTML, so it is disabled by default).

 The TLS log has a line for each HTTPS connection that was intercepted.
 Like the access log, it goes to standard output by default, and it can